0luwatamilore/codepath-prework-ios/README.md

 - The close friends feature
 - The reels feature

+Think of an app idea that you would like to build.
+It can be a new idea or an improvement on an existing app.
+Write a short paragraph describing the app and the features you would like to implement.
+You are not commiting to this idea, but it helps to start brain storming early on and get feedback from your peers and instructors.

+**HabitHive** is a social habit-tracking app that combines individual goal-setting with a supportive community to help users stay motivated.
+Users can create habits, set daily or weekly goals, and track their progress visually through streaks and charts.
+What sets HabitHive apart is its "Habit Groups" feature, where users can join or create groups around shared goals (e.g., "Morning Yoga Enthusiasts" or "Daily Reading Club").
+Members can cheer each other on, share tips, and even participate in friendly challenges.
+The app also offers reminders, motivational quotes, and AI-powered habit insights to help users optimize their routines.
+With a sleek, gamified design and a focus on accountability through community, HabitHive transforms habit-building into a collaborative, engaging journey.

 ## Notes
 Describe any challenges encountered while building the app.
-- The syntax was kind of confusing because I have doen some personal practice on it but the resources i found made use of SwiftUI
+- The syntax was kind of confusing because I have doen some personal practice on it but the resources i found made use of SwiftUI instead of the UIKit

 ## License